plantfansam/website-1/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 Services.

 {{< note >}}
-Readiness probes runs on the container during its whole lifecycle.
+Readiness probes run on the container during its whole lifecycle.
 {{< /note >}}

 Readiness probes are configured similarly to liveness probes.
 The only difference